Skip to content

 Parking spaces have been designated for drivers with disabilities.
 Cars must display a state issued disabled plate, placard or University of Utah "D" permit.

 Electric vehicle (EV) charging stations are available in the East and West Villages.
-To use an EV charging station, residents must have the proper USA parking permit and must park in a stall adjoining the EV charging station.
+To use an EV charging station, residents must have the proper Sunnyside Apartments parking permit and must park in a stall adjoining the EV charging station.
 Residents may be liable for injuries or damages caused by their charging cables.

-Short term (4 hour) visitor parking is available in designated areas and enforced Monday through Friday, 6 AM to 6 PM by Commuter Services.
+Short term (4 hour) visitor parking is available in designated areas and enforced Monday through Friday, 7 AM to 8 PM by Commuter Services.

 Residents can purchase temporary permissions for visitors, valid up to 2 weeks, through the Commuter Services website.